MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 #### Why can't I view or add records in Sales Chat settings?

-To view or add records in Sales Chat settings, you must have the required administrator privileges.
-Learn more about [privileges required to use Sales agent](privileges.md).
+To view or add records in Sales Chat settings, you must have [specific administrator privileges](privileges.md).

 #### What data is passed to Bing Search?